Real Estate Investing | How To & Education | Target an Area

 Data-driven direct mail is sent to a list of home and property owners that are most likely to be a customer based on precise targeting criteria.
 This isn't EDDM, or homes in a certain zip code or city.
 You can easily send direct mail to their primary residence where they live.
 Not their vacation home.

-- Demographics such as age, interests, annual income, martial status
+- Demographics such as age, interests, annual income, marital status

 - Transactional and event details such when they purchased, refinanced, and how much equity they have